Cong34/HMP_2019_ssTaxSEA_investigating_oral_colonisation/README.md

 ### Step 3 — Longitudinal stability

-A time-series analysis tracks how oral colonisation changes (or persists) across sampling time points, providing a measure of colonisation stability over the study period.
+A time-series analysis on the HMP-2019 dataset that tracks how oral colonisation changes (or persists) across sampling time points.